-TECHNICAL THEATRE II (Theatre Arts Specialization-Proficient)
+TECHNICAL THEATRE II (Theatre Arts Specialization- Proficient)

-Grade Level: 10, 11,12 Credit: 1 unit Prerequisite: Successful completion of Technical Theatre I
+Prerequisite: Successful completion of Technical

+Theatre I Credit: 1 unit

 Technical Theatre II is an honors level course for students with a foundational understanding of theatrical production.
 This course is aligned to the Essential Standards theatre arts curriculum at the proficient level.
 Students are offered opportunities for leadership and artistic design as they continue their study of production and technical elements of lighting, sound, sets, costuming, makeup, and other stagecrafts as well as theatre organization, management and operation.
 Students create and maintain portfolios that contain a combination of written, audio, or visual examples of their work for valuation.
 Performances for the school and community are required and may involve some daytime, evening or weekend participation.